Supported by the Enid Linder Foundation

 ‘By using collage I can interweave narratives and elements from different times and places.
 Collodi was born in Florence in the 19th century and the landscapes of Pinocchio are very familiar to me.
 The challenge with this book was to maintain a flavour of that world while creating a new personal view of it.’

-Chris Ware and Gary Panter for McSweeney's Quarterly Concern
+Chris Ware and Gary Panter cover to McSweeney's Quarterly Concern, issue 13, 2004

 Chris Ware was born in Omaha, USA.
 He produces a weekly newspaper comic strip and the periodical The ACME Novelty Library.
 Ware has won all of the major awards for comic art, including the Harvey, Eisner, Ignatz and Reuben Awards.
 He is famous for the cut-out kits he incorporates into his comics.